tillysscott/Data-Manipulation-scripts/README.md

 ### Randomly select 4 individuals
 Used in rainbow_taskarray.sh to randomly select four individuals per trench, and assemble these with rainbow
-Functions used: shuf, paste, sed
 ```
 ls $SLURM_ARRAY_TASK_ID/*_1.1.fq.gz | shuf -n 4 | paste -s -d '~' | sed 's/~/ -1 /g' > trench$SLURM_ARRAY_TASK_ID.forward.txt
-# list forward reads in folder 1, shuffle and choose 4, paste in serially (onto one line ; -s) and use '~' as delimiter, using sed replace '~' with -1 globally, generating the list format needed for job submission
+# list forward reads in folder 1, shuffle and randomly choose 4, paste in serially (onto one line ; -s) and use '~' as delimiter, using sed replace '~' with -1 globally, generating the list format needed for job submission

-sed 's/_1.1/_2.2/g' trench$SLURM_ARRAY_TASK_ID.forward.txt | sed 's/-1/-2/g'  > trench$SLURM_ARRAY_TASK_ID.reverse.txt
-# using sed replace '_1.1' with '_2.2', using sed replace -1 with -2 globally
 ```

 ### Replace character strings
+Used in rainbow_taskarray.sh to generate reverse read input list from forward read list
 Using sed:
 ```
 sed 's/find/replace/g' file